Passage #25 - Whiterock Mesa

 Water: Water can usually be found at the East Verde River, Polk

-Spring and Whiterock Spring.
-Water can sometimes be found in some of the
+Spring, Whiterock Spring and at Oak Spring.
+Water can sometimes be found in some of

 All water along this passage should be purified prior to use.